cap-on/celery-sqlalchemy-kit/README.md

 ```

 ### Usage
 To demonstrate how to use the features of this package, there are examples in the 'example'-directory.
 These are being explained in the following.

 #### 1. Configure Celery

-First you need to instantiate celery, like you would normally do.
+First you need to instantiate celery, as you would normally do.
 Have a look at the [celery documentation](https://docs.celeryq.dev/en/stable/#).
 If you define your tasks in another file, include the path to their file via `include`.
 ```python
 celery = Celery(